-Have you ever prayed and feel like God is listening but not responding?
-You know He is providing complete attention but He is silent.
+Have you ever prayed and felt like God is listening but not responding?
+You know He is providing complete attention, but He is silent.
 You are not the only one.
-David felt the same; “To you, O Lord, I call; my rock, do not be deaf to me, I will become like those who go down to the pit.
-Hear the voice of my supplication when I cry to You for help, when I lift up my hands toward Your holy sanctuary.”
+David felt the same way; “To you, O Lord, I call; my rock, do not be deaf to me, I will become like those who go down to the pit.
+Hear the voice of my supplications when I cry to You for help, when I lift up my hands toward Your holy sanctuary.”
 (Psalm 28:1-2).
-David desperately needed to hear from God and it is not like it happened once.
+David desperately needed to hear from God, and it is not like it happened once.
 This is repeated several times in Psalm.
-How do we function when God delays to respond?
+How do we function when God delays responding?

-In every example I can find God’s instructions to us was to continue to pray and not stop (1 Thessalonians 5:17).
+In every example, I can find God’s instructions to us was to continue to pray and not stop (1 Thessalonians 5:17).
 I know this may seem lame because we live in a fast pace country where everything is now and sometimes, we have so many options.
-Sometimes waiting on God, depending on God is present in our hearts but absent from our faith.
+Sometimes waiting on God and depending on God is present in our hearts but absent from our faith.

 His delay took place in the case of Daniel (Daniel 10:10-14).
-It was not that God did not hear him and had not resolved the issue it was delayed because the angel who was sent to bring him the message was delayed on an assignment God have him.
+It was not that God did not hear him and had not resolved the issue; it was delayed because the angel who was sent to bring Daniel the message was delayed on an assignment God gave him.
 What is amazing is that Daniel did not stop praying.
 He kept praying daily at the same time in the same place while his circumstances many times got worse.

 It seems as if our prayer life exposes our faith.
-When God is silent do we persist in prayer?
-When God gives an answer but it is not what we desired do we still obey Him?
-When God’s Word teaches us the answer but it is not what we wanted do we faithfully obey His Word?
-Our prayer life actually exposes our faith.
+Do we persist in prayer when God is silent?
+When God gives an answer, but it is not what we desired, do we still obey Him?
+When God’s Word teaches us the answer, but it is not what we wanted, do we faithfully obey His Word?
+Actually, our prayer life exposes our faith.